thousandbrainsproject/tbp.monty/rfcs/0000_RL_model_free_for_motor_system.md

 ### HNSW + kNN + Gaussian Kernel Interpolation

 Hierarchical Navigable Small World (HNSW) is an approximate nearest neighbor search algorithm based on a layered graph data structure.
 It belongs to the family of proximity graphs, where nodes (vertices) are connected based on their proximity, typically measured by the Euclidean distance.
 HNSW is currently actively used in embedding databases for searching similar text by vectors.
 So, I decided to use it to store and find states.
+[What is State](#state-vector-13d)
 During the learning process, the agent stores experience in a graph and then uses the weighted past experience in a similar situation.
 Thehnically it looks like: store point in HNSW graph, then find the K closest ones and mix them with Gaussian kernel weights.

 ### Why not only Deep Learing